 Pallone, who represents Hazlet and other Bayshore towns in the 6th District, was disgusted by the contempt vote, which he called "a political stunt" from the Republicans.

 "It's totally political," Pallone said.
 "There was no basis for it.
 We never had Congress act to hold a cabinet member in contempt."

 The censure vote was set by House Speaker John Boehner after Congressional Republicans spent months of wrangling with Holder over documents pertaining to Operation 'Fast & Furious'.

-The paper right culminated in a contempt vote showdown Thursday that passed 255 to 67- right after the historic Supreme Court decision that upheld major provisions of the Patient Protection and Affordable Care Act (otherwise known as Obamacare.)
+The paper right culminated in a contempt vote showdown Thursday that passed 255 to 67- right after that upheld major provisions of the Patient Protection and Affordable Care Act (otherwise known as Obamacare.)